 Don’t wait until you have to make your next round of new year’s resolutions to begin again.
 A new year, a new you?
 Well, maybe.
-But if there’s one thing I’ve learned on this 100 pound journey, it’s that tomorrow never comes.
+But if there’s one thing I’ve learned on this journey, it’s that tomorrow never comes.
 A misstep is just that, one step.
 How you handle the misstep is what makes all the difference.

 1. Begin Again NOW.

 How many times do you find yourself vowing you’ll start tomorrow, or Monday, or next week?
 When you slip, it’s easy to dive into that mindset.
 The “what the hell” effect.
 The slippery slope.
 Defeating that thinking means taking action in the moment.
 So, you’ve eaten something off plan.
 Then comes the self-recrimination.
 Sometimes you say tomorrow I’ll do better or sometimes you bail completely, choosing to ditch it all and push it out of your mind.
 This is exactly what NOT to do.
 Don’t blow it off until tomorrow.
 Don’t justify it because cousin Susie’s wedding is tomorrow, or that office party is happening on Friday.
 Yes, it’s hard in the moment, but derailing efforts won’t get you the vision you have for yourself.
 Neither will shaming or beating the crap out of yourself.
 What WILL make the difference is simply moving forward.
 Forgive and Forget.
 You hit a snag, and you’re bigger than the momentary slip.
 You’re bigger than your failures.
 And without failure we don’t learn.
 So let it go, mentally sweep it out the door and begin again NOW.

 2. Stop, Drop and WRITE.